 With support from the U.S. Environmental Protection Agency’s Long Island Sound Community Impact Fund, we evaluated the site’s ecological conditions and opportunities to inform future community-driven possibilities for restoration, public access, and climate resilience.

-We’re excited to share an interactive StoryMap of the results of this project with you on April 15.
+We’re excited to share an interactive StoryMap of the results of this project with you below.
 You can also read an opinion piece on the value of urban conservation that highlights Project Kiana, and explore the RFPs issued for the various assessments that made this work possible.

 News Avatar